Robin Roberts Is Glowing As She Delivers Thankful Thursday Message

 “To be steadfast and immovable is a choice we have to make,” she read.
 “I am not going to be moved by circumstances.
 I am not going to make what others say about me steal my joy.
 As long as you allow circumstances to determine your peace and joy, your life is going to be like a rollercoaster ride based on what goes your way.
 That is surface living.
 God tells you to go deeper in your faith.
 Rather than allowing your faith to control your circumstances, use your faith to control yourself in the midst of those circumstances.”

-The passage she said in response to a comment by one of her followers, was from a daily devotional from Pastor Joel Osteen.
+In response to a comment by one of her followers, she said the passage was from a daily devotional from Pastor Joel Osteen.

 View this post on Instagram